- Location: Maryland

 Obtain your certificate by completing a state-approved safety course, or by passing an equivalency exam.

 Approved boating safety courses are offered through a classroom setting.
 Prices and times vary with the provider.
-The classes are at least eight hours long, and require a passing grade of at least 80%.
+The classes are a minimum of 8 hours and require a passing grade of at least 80%.

 Even if you're not required to take the class, it does provide a chance to improve your boater education, while possibly reducing your insurance rates.
 BOATERexam.com (see link below) offers a convenient online course, allowing you to study from home.Other Topics in This Section